 A Few Words Before You Go…

 A masternode is a computing device that hosts a copy of a full blockchain ledger of a certain cryptocurrency.
 Masternodes have a special function that includes increased transaction privacy and the safe carrying out of instant transactions.
 At the same time, it creates the space for operators to be involved in the governance of the blockchain through voting.
-The main requirement you need to run a masternode is a minimum amount of crypto coins and the right technology at hand.
+The main requirement you need to run your own masternode is a minimum amount of crypto coins and the right technology at hand.
 In a nutshell, running a masternode is a good way of earning a passive income.